johnstevenson/wprs-api/docs/competitions.md

 that were used when updating the system, or events that should not be listed (wrong discipline for example).

-Events with no tasks flown have always been listed and were easy to identify from the HMTL.
+Events with no tasks have always been listed and were easy to identify from the HMTL.
 But data from the new HTML can be inconsistent and the inclusion of invalid competitions has made this harder.
 As a result there may be several missing value errors.

-However, because [missing values][missing] are given a default value, it is possible to identify an invalid competition, or one with no tasks flown, if `items/tasks` = 0.
+[Missing values][missing] are given a default value, so an invalid competition, or one with no tasks, can be identified if `items/tasks` is zero.

 ## Schema